 He twists his shoulder at me, giving a flirty shrug.
 "Don't worry, darling, you'll get to taste all my flavors before long."

 He's a bald man with the kind of face that somehow makes him look both wily and reserved.
-His skin is dark blue, indicative of deep gnomes.
+His skin is dark blue.
+A deep gnome.
 Strange to see one on the surface, they typically live in the Underdark.

-I lay him flat and check his pulse.
+I check his pulse.
 He's alive, but only just.

 Shadowheart already has a healing potion out, crouching next to him and pouring it down his throat.

 His eyes snap open and he coughs violently, clutching his head.
-"NNNGGGHHH!!!"
-A sharp gasp erupts from him, and he tries to scramble to his feet.
+"Nnnggghhh."
+Then a sharp gasp erupts from him, and he tries to stand.

 Shadowheart holds his ankles as I grip his shoulders.
 "And you will, but you need to settle down first!"

 He looks at us, his chest heaving.
-Panic and pain in his eyes.
-He slowly stops kicking and lies flat.
+With pain in his eyes, he settles.
 "You don't understand..."

 "Wulbren..."
-He says between breaths, then pulls a medallion from around his neck.
+He says between breaths.
+He pulls a medallion from around his neck.
 Scuffed and smeared with blood.
 "He's been my friend since we were children.
 Lost.
 Need to find him.
 He's gone to the Underdark, I'm sure of it.
 Could be in danger."

-He's calmed himself.
-Shadowheart and I let him go.
+Shadowheart and I slowly let him go.
 "How can you be so sure that's what has happened?"
+I say.

 The word Rivington sparks something within me.
 Muddied streets and Flaming Fist.

-It's the first notion I've gotten that speaks of home and something turns in my chest.
-Another piece of me.
+Something turns in my chest.
 I focus on Wulbren once again.
-"So, your plan is to run headlong into the arms of slavers for a man who's probably been dead a ten day?"
-I grin at him, hungrily.
-"If you're eager for death, I'd be happy to offer my very merciful services."
+"So, your plan is to run headlong into the arms of slavers for a man who's probably been dead for a ten day?"

-Shadowheart and I stand, allowing the man to choose a slow death.
-I release an exhausted sigh through my nose, collecting myself.
-"I need to head to the Hollow.
+I sigh and turn to my two companions.
+"I need to head to the hollow.
 Find Bex.
 Here, take a few of my things back to camp with you."

 Astarion crosses his arms, scowling.
 "So, we're your pack mules now?"